CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-01.md

 ## Review

 In this lab, you:

-- Enabled Microsoft Defender CSPM to enhance cloud security posture management.
-- Activated App Governance for monitoring and managing OAuth app risks.
-- Configured both Standard and Strict Preset Security Policies in Microsoft Defender for Office 365.
+- Configured the **Standard Preset Security Policy** for specific recipients, applying Exchange Online Protection and Defender for Office 365 features.
+- Configured the **Strict Preset Security Policy** for the same recipients, adding an additional protection layer.
-- Applied multi-layered email and collaboration protection to specific users, ensuring robust defense against threats.
+- Verified that both **Standard** and **Strict Protection** were successfully applied to ensure multi-layered email and collaboration security.

 ## You have successfully completed the lab.
 Click on Next to Continue